The Flowers of Evil

 THE CHALLENGE

-A publishing client wanted a reprint of The Flowers of Evil that spoke to today’s audience without losing the essence of Baudelaire’s poetry: dark, provocative, and timeless.
-The goal was to create something that felt relevant now while honoring the work’s legacy.
+A publishing client needed a reprint of The Flowers of Evil that could reach contemporary readers without diluting Baudelaire’s essence: dark, provocative, timeless.
+The existing editions skewed either too academic (dense, unapproachable) or too literal (gothic clichés).
+The goal was to create a cover that felt relevant to today’s poetry readers while honoring the work’s 19th-century legacy and making it stand out in both indie bookstores and algorithm-driven online retail.

 THE SOLUTION

-We developed two covers, two ways to experience Baudelaire.
+We developed two covers, two distinct entry points into Baudelaire.

-The second took a Bauhaus-inspired approach: minimalist, modern, clean.
-Hand-lettered typography and simple flower shapes spelling out “EVIL” gave it a personal, poetic edge.
-The final cover features a spot gloss treatment that mimics a spill, adding depth and intrigue.
+The second took a Bauhaus-inspired approach: minimalist, modern, intimate.
+Hand-lettered script title paired with four simple flower shapes spelling out “EVIL” in pink, yellow, blue, and purple.
+The final cover features a spot gloss treatment mimicking a liquid spill down the cover, adding tactile depth and visual intrigue.
+Personal, poetic, accessible – designed for readers who’d never touch a “classic” but would absolutely read contemporary verse.

-As Creative Director and Designer, here’s what I did:
+As Creative Director and Designer, I led the visual strategy and execution:

-✔ Developed two distinct visual approaches that balanced historical context with modern design sensibility
+✔ Developed two distinct design approaches balancing historical context with modern accessibility

 Option 1